Therapy for Birth Trauma and PTSD

 Therapy for birth trauma focuses on helping the nervous system process and recover from experiences that continue to feel psychologically overwhelming or emotionally unresolved.

-We often draw on EMDR and trauma-focused CBT, both of which are recommended evidence-based treatments for PTSD and traumatic stress responses.
+We often draw on EMDR and trauma-focused CBT, these are the two gold standard evidence-based treatments for PTSD and traumatic stress responses recommended by the National Institute of Health and Care Excellence (NICE).
 These approaches help the brain process traumatic memories so they no longer feel like ongoing threats in the present.
 Therapy may help reduce flashbacks, panic, hypervigilance, emotional flooding, avoidance, or feelings of helplessness and fear associated with the birth experience.

 Where women feel consumed by shame, self-blame, or feelings of failure following birth, we may also integrate Compassion-Focused Therapy (CFT).
 Many women experiencing birth trauma are extraordinarily harsh towards themselves, particularly where intervention occurred, birth plans changed suddenly, or the experience felt chaotic or out of control.
 CFT helps reduce shame and threat-system activation while developing greater emotional safety and self-compassion.

-We also frequently integrate attachment-informed approaches, particularly where trauma has affected bonding, emotional connection, or experiences of safety within caregiving and relationships.
+CFT, as well as Parent-Infant Psychotherapy can also help where trauma has affected bonding, emotional connection, or experiences of safety within caregiving and relationships.
 For some women, the birth experience profoundly alters how they experience their body, their baby, or themselves as a parent.

 Alongside trauma processing, therapy may involve emotional processing of grief and loss, rebuilding bodily trust and emotional safety, support around future pregnancy decisions, and helping women understand how trauma responses affect the brain and nervous system after overwhelming experiences.